 - Turning to drugs or alcohol to “cope” with emotional and/or physical pain.

 As stated earlier, there are certain elements that can increase your risk of having these symptoms, such as your experiences in childhood and your family history of mental illnesses.
-If you feel that you are experiencing symptoms of a mental health condition, please seek treatment from a mental health professional as soon as possible.
+If you feel that you are experiencing symptoms of a mental disorder, please seek treatment from a mental disorder professional as soon as possible.

 How Do You Treat Mental Disorders?